-In review, local and college information is covered with minimal bias such as this: Sun Devil swimming and diving open season with intrasquad scrimmage.
-A review of news stories reveals consistent sourcing of information to credible sources.
-When covering politics there is a neutral tone with balanced coverage such this story: Arizona students take part in global climate strike.
+In review, local and college information is covered with minimal bias, such as this: Sun Devil swimming and diving open season with intrasquad scrimmage.
+A review of news stories reveals consistent sourcing of information from credible sources.
+When covering politics, there is a neutral tone with balanced coverage, such as this story: Arizona students take part in global climate strike.
 This story is also very well sourced to Congress.gov.

-Overall, we rate The State Press Left-Center Biased based on editorial/opinion positions that almost always favors the left, while news reporting is neutral and sourced.
-We also rate them High for factual reporting due to thorough. sourcing and a clean fact check record.
-(D. Van Zandt 9/28/2019)
+Overall, we rate The State Press Left-Center Biased based on editorial/opinion positions that almost always favor the left, while news reporting is neutral and sourced.
+We also rate them High for factual reporting due to thorough sourcing and a clean fact-check record.
+(D. Van Zandt 9/28/2019) Updated (11/27/2023)

 Last Updated on November 27, 2023 by Media Bias Fact Check